Overview and update of major projects or proposals that may impact your fishing operations

 WAFIC will be keeping a watching brief on this proposal, in the meantime if you have any comments/questions regarding this project, please contact [email protected].

-Murchison Hydrogen Renewables
+Murchison Green Hydrogen

 Towards the end of 2024, the project requested an amendment to its proposal under section 43A (s43A) of the EP Act and section 156A (s156A) of the EPBC Act.
 Although the amendment reduces the terrestrial footprint, it increases the marine footprint, expanding the indicative Marine Area from 566.7 hectares to 857.5 hectares.
 This includes the expansion of the marine export facility, additional dredging volume and longer pipeline lengths.
 A complete list of the amendments to the proposal is available here.